washreve/hyp3-metadata-templates/GAMMA/InSAR/README_InSAR_GAMMA.txt

 The wrapped interferogram image is generated from the interferogram phase prior to unwrapping.

-The wrapped interferogram files are tagged with _color_phase, and PNG files are generated in two different resolutions.
-The file _color_phase.png is a small browse image (1024 pixels wide), and _color_phase_large.png is of higher resolution (2048 pixels wide).
-The KMZ file is 2048 pixels wide.
+The wrapped interferogram files are tagged with `_color_phase` and are 2048 pixels wide.

 ----------------
 ## 2. Unwrapped Interferogram